cloudogu/gitops-playground/README.md

 Set the parameter `--vault=[dev|prod]` to enable deployment of secret management tools hashicorp vault and external secrets operator.
 See [Secrets management tools](#secrets-managment-tools) for details.

+##### Certificate Management
+Is implemented by cert-manager.
+Set the parameter `--cert-manager` to enable cert-manager.

 ### Remove playground